bitovi/github-actions-deploy-docker-to-ec2/README.md

 Users looking to add non-ephemeral storage to their created EC2 instance have the following options; create a new efs as a part of the ec2 deployment stack, or mounting an existing EFS.

 ### 1. Create EFS
-Option 1, users have access to the `create_efs` attribute which will create a EFS resource and mount it to the EC2 instance in the application directory at the path: "app_root/data".
+Option 1, you have access to the `create_efs` attribute which will create a EFS resource and mount it to the EC2 instance in the application directory at the path: "app_root/data".

 > :warning: Be very careful here!
 The **EFS is fully managed by Terraform**.
 Therefor **it will be destroyed upon stack destruction**.

 ### 2. Mount EFS
-Option 2, users have access to the `mount_efs` attributes.
+Option 2, you have access to the `mount_efs` attributes.
 Requiring an existing EFS id and optionally a primary security group id the existing EFS will be attached to the ec2 security group to allow traffic.

 ### EFS Zone Mapping
 An example EFS Zone mapping;